 In a win for a safer San Francisco Bay, Governor Jerry Brown recently signed AB 888, a statewide ban on the sale of consumer products containing plastic microbeads.
 The nation’s strongest ban so far, the law does not include an exception included in bans passed in other states that allow so-called “biodegradable” plastic microbeads.
 The ban goes into effect in 2020.

 San Francisco Baykeeper advocated in support of this legislation, along with our environmental partners, including Clean Water Action and 5 Gyres.
 We also provided legal advice in the drafting of the legislation.

-In the 27th victory for Baykeeper’s Bay-Safe Industry Campaign, Marin Sanitary Service in San Rafael recently agreed to improve its site to protect San Francisco Bay from contaminated runoff.
+Shamrock Materials, Inc. recently agreed to implement pollution controls at its San Rafael concrete production plant in order to protect San Francisco Bay from contaminated runoff.
 Baykeeper brought suit under the Clean Water Act based on the company’s reports of pollution in storm water running off its site.
-In addition, Baykeeper volunteers went to the site perimeter and collected samples of runoff that revealed additional pollutants.